Ratchaburi province: Symbols

-The provincial seal shows the royal sword above the royal sandals on a phan, as the name Ratchaburi means 'city of the king'.
-The name derives from the fact that King Rama I was born here.
+The provincial seal shows the royal sword above the royal sandals on a phan, for the royal sense of the province's name.
 The provincial slogan is "Beautiful women of Photharam.
 Exquisite women of Ban Pong.
 City of dragon jars.
 Nang Yai of Wat Khanon.
 Sensational caves.
 Damnoen (Saduak) floating market.
 Amazing millions of bats.
 The area of good taste Jullien's golden carp."
 The provincial flower is the Pink Shower Tree (Cassia bakeriana), and the provincial tree is Wrightia pubescens.
 Jullien's golden carp (Probarbus jullieni) is the provincial fish, same as neighbouring province Kanchanaburi, that has good taste and flourished in the Mae Klong River in the past, but is now critically endangered.

 Transportation

 Rail

 The main railway station in Ratchaburi is Ratchaburi railway station.

 Health

 Public

 Ratchaburi Hospital is the main and largest hospital of the province, classified as a regional hospital by the Ministry of Public Health.
 In the lower tier, three general hospitals are located in Ratchaburi: Ban Pong Hospital, Photharam Hospital and Damnoen Saduak Hospital.
 The remaining six districts are served by community hospitals.